sb53systems/G-Code-Flow-Temperature-Controller/README.md

 I now rely on this script for all my prints, and use 90% of the same slicer settings, even with my old Klipperized 3D printer and cheap filament.
 Tt’s that effective.

 I believe 3D printing can be much less complicated than it currently seems.
 I encourage you to test, share, and improve this concept.
 I’m convinced that this approach, or something similar, could shape the future of 3D printing.
-With advancements in AI, 3D printing could become truly accessible to everyone.
+With advancements in AI, 3D Printing could become truly accessible to Everyone.

 I welcome your feedback and ideas—let’s innovate together.
 “Alone we go faster, together we go further.”